wp-plugins/role-scoper/readme.txt

 For an archived change log, see [http://agapetry.net/downloads/RS-readme-archive.txt](http://agapetry.net/downloads/RS-readme-archive.txt)

 == Upgrade Notice ==

+= 1.3.31 =
+All changes relate to Custom Post Types / Taxonomies: better compat with CPT / Taxonomy registrations; Dashboard hint on type-specific Role assignments for RS-filtered Post Types; Custom Taxonomies could not be fully disabled, so various access failures (including conflict with Edit Flow plugin)

+= 1.3.30 =
+Fatal error when another plugin defines pluggable function 'set_current_user' (call to undefined function plural_name_from_cap_rs).
+If you are not seeing this error, you don't need the update.

 = 1.3.29 =
 Comment editing for non-Admins in 3.1; DB errors from collation mismatch; Per-category Link visiblity; File Filtering not applied to new attachments; File Filtering for manually resized images; Manage Nav Menus w/o siteside edit; Role Groups menu in WP 3.0 MS; CMS Tree and 4 other plugin conflicts